 Steve Tozer, PhD

-Steve Tozer is founding coordinator of the UIC EdD Urban Education Leadership program and an expert on urban school leader preparation.
+Steve Tozer is founding coordinator of the UIC EdD Urban Education Leadership program.

 Initiated as UIC’s first professional doctorate in Education (Ed.D.), the program has received national awards for exemplary practice from leading academic and policy organizations such as University Council of Education Administration, the Council of the Great City Schools, and the Bush Institute’s Alliance to Reform Education Leadership.
 The UIC program is a charter member of the Chicago Leadership Collaborative, the nation’s first higher-education/school district coalition to produce principals for all high-need schools in the district.
-The UIC program has twice been featured on the cover of Education Week, once on a national PBS broadcast, and in numerous other national publications.
+The UIC program has featured on the cover of Education Week, on PBSNewshour, the New York Times, and in numerous other national publications.

 1982 - PhD, University of Illinois at Urbana Champaign, Philosophy of Education